Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Use multi-origin coffee beans for espresso

-A single-origin coffee bean blend will be riskier as the beans may quickly change flavors.
-Unless you’re looking for an adventure, you should try to hedge your bets and go for a multi-origin blend for more consistent shots.
+Unless you're looking for an adventure, consider hedging your bets and opting for a multi-origin blend for more consistent shots.

-Medium to dark roast coffee beans work best for espresso
+Medium to dark-roast coffee beans work best for espresso

-Most espresso blends fall somewhere in between medium and dark roast.
 The deeper notes of caramel, chocolate, and even vanilla that darker roasts offer can be better appreciated in milk-based espresso beverages.

 Medium roasted and dark roasted coffee beans next to each other.